tearitco/SRW-Engine-MV-Public/docs/manual.md

 Extract the archive containing the sample project.<br>
 In the project directory navigate to js/plugins/config and copy all files from the "default" directory to the "active" directory.

+# Config Plugins

+SRW Engine MV uses a number of plugins that are referred to as config plugins.
+These plugins live in the js/plugins/config directory inside two folders: default and active.
+The default folder contains the default settings, while the active folder contains settings modified for your game if applicable.
+The file in the default folder is overwritten by the file in the active folder with the same name.
+When the engine is updated only the defaults will be changed and the files in the active folder will never be touched.
+So if you want to customize any of these files for your game always first copy them to the active folder and modify the version in the active folder. <br>
+If an aspect of the engine is managed using a config plugin it will be referred to as a config plugin and the file name will be included.

 # Terrain

 This engine reuses some properties of terrain available in vanilla RPG Maker to assign additional terrain functionality.